Ahmedsaed/Photo-Editor-Website/README.md

 - Saturation
 - Vibrance

-Each filter has 2 buttons, A button "+" to increase it's value and another button "-" to decrease it
+Each filter has 2 buttons, A button `+` to increase it's value and another button `-` to decrease it

 5- Effects

 Effects are just a combination of multiple filters with specific values

-Click on any effect to apply it
+Click on an effect to apply it

 6- Download

 To open the download menu click on the download button on the bottom right corner of the editor

 After opening the menu, Specify a "File Name" And a "File Format"